Charles Lieb

 Charles Lieb (May 20, 1852 – September 1, 1928) was an American politician who served two terms as a U.S. Representative from Indiana from 1913 to 1917.

 Biography

 Born in Flehingen, Germany, Lieb immigrated to the United States in 1868 and settled in Rockport, Indiana.

 He attended the public schools, the Rockport Collegiate Institute, and Bryant and Stratton's Business College, Louisville, Kentucky.

 He was employed as a bookkeeper and accountant.

-He served as a member of the Rockport City Council 1879-1884.
+He served as a member of the Rockport City Council 1879–1884.

-He engaged in the lumber business and as a contractor in 1882.
+He engaged in the lumber business as a contractor in 1882.

-Lieb served as the Postmaster of Rockport 1893-1897.
+Lieb served as the Postmaster of Rockport 1893–1897.

 Political career

-He served as a member of the Indiana House of Representatives 1907-1913.
+He served as a member of the Indiana House of Representatives 1907–1913.